sutoiku/puffin/docs/Icecap.md

 3. Updates applied in place by serverless functions
 4. Partitions serialized back onto object store

-According to this model, the DuckDB file format could be used on both object store and serverless functions, or just the latter, with Parquet on the former.
+According to this model, the DuckDB file format could be used on both object store and serverless functions, or just the latter.